tage64/chess-cli/doc/manual.md

 Resumed recording at 8.8 seconds
 ```

+You can as well use the shortcuts CTRL+P and CTRL+R to pause and resume the recording.

 #### `record mark`

 Sometimes when recording a lengthy video it is hard to find certain positions or variations within